'The Winds of Winter' Is Delayed Again? David Benioff Ready To End 'Game of Thrones' Already!

 Avid followers of the A Song of Ice and Fire series are now excited for the upcoming sixth installment.
 George R.R.
 Martin has been working on The Winds of Winter for nearly seven years already.
 However, the veteran author remains silent about the official release date of the much-anticipated novel.
 Now, new reports are claiming that TWOW‘s launch might be pushed further.

-Christian Post claims that fans might need to extend their patience for George R.R.
+The Christian Post claims that fans might need to extend their patience for George R.R.
 Martin might not release The Winds of Winter yet.
 The publication claimed that the 68-year-old New Mexican author is working on another project.
 In other words, the sixth book of the A Song of Ice and Fire series might be delayed again.

 Writing via his live journal blog, the brain behind the Game of Thrones series divulged that he is writing a book called Fire and Blood.
 George R.R.
 Martin said the new series would tackle the fake histories of the Targaryen kings.
 The author of The Winds of Winter added it would be released in two volumes.